linuxserver/pipeline-triggers/README.md

 1. 128GB SSD (~$20)
 2. USB-SATA adapter (either needs to be a powered one, or it needs to be plugged into a powered USB hub because most arm devices do not have enough power to supply an external drive) ($10-$20)

+**NOTE:** Armbian is highly recommended if available for your device, because it comes with a script that automatically installs the OS onto an external drive.
+Once everything is set up on the SD card (users, packages, etc.), create the SSD partition as described in step 1 below, then run `sudo armbian-config`, select `System`, select `Install on sata` and follow the steps.
+For other distributions, follow the directions below and modify accordingly.

 Setup steps slightly differ based on hardware, but the gist is the same (originally followed the guide [here](https://wiki.odroid.com/odroid-xu4/software/building_webserver)).
 When completed, the bootloader will load from the SSD, then the OS will load from the SSD:

 1. Check your SSD with `sudo fdisk -l` and partition with `sudo fdisk /dev/sda` (replace `sda` with your drive's assignment)